Edited by QueenofCaroline and Sci-fi Christian.

 "Fine.
 I'll bring her with me."

-With dramatic flair, Caroline shook her head repeatedly while mouthing no.
+With dramatic flair, Caroline shook her head and mouthed no.

 "Okay.
 Fine."
 Elena pushed a button on her phone, ending the call.
 "Damon wants me to bring you back with me to the house."

 "What?
-I think it is a good idea.
+I think it's a good idea.
 We can talk about all of this and figure out what we're going to do to keep you safe."

 "I really don't want to deal with Damon and all of his questions right now."